 Deliveries provide the means of administering Tests.
-They govern when a test is taken, by whom, and how long it is.
 A Delivery is a published Test, and as such is immutable.
 Comparable to a physically published text (such as a pdf file) and its source (e.g. Word) document, consequent changes in the test do not impact a delivery.
 An author would need to create a new delivery, i.e. re-publish the test, for the changes made to a particular test to take effect for the Test-takers assigned to the new delivery.

 This section provides an overview of how to manage your deliveries, including what you need to do to construct them, and what to do with them afterwards.